karlyndiary/DA-Cheatsheet/Tableau/[16] Charts.md

 - Customized Line Chart: Add sales, discount, profit, unit price and count of orders to row.
 Add the order date to the column and convert the order date to month.
 - Multiple Line Chart: Add the order date to the column and convert the order date to quarter month.
 Add sales to rows.
 Add category to colour.
 - Dual Line Chart: Add the order date to the column and convert the order date to quarter month.
 Add sales and profit to the row and make it dual axes. change the colours.
+- Cumulative Line Chart: Add the order date to the column and convert the order date to month.
+Add sales to the row.
+Right-click on sales -> Quick Table Calculation -> Running Total.
+Add category to colour.
+Over on the Label mark pane -> switch from ALL to Line end for the values.
+Disable Label start of line.
+-